Welcome to the SDM Crew page… we are here to ensure your adventure exceeds all expectations.

 OUR ORIGIN STORY

-Based out of South Texas, we began life as a publishing company.
-The first issue of Shark Diver Magazine, was published in March of 2003.
-Over an 8 year period, a total of 25 issues of SDM were printed and published.
+Based out of South Texas, we began our journey as a publishing company, with the first issue of Shark Diver Magazine published in March 2003.
+Over an eight-year period, we printed and published 25 issues of SDM, sharing captivating stories and stunning images of sharks from around the world.

-To help finance our publication, we organized expeditions to various places around the world, seeking out different species of sharks.
+To help finance our publication, we organized expeditions to various destinations, seeking out different species of sharks.
+This venture quickly evolved into our core business—wildlife photography expeditions.

-These early expeditions are what helped us hone our knowledge about shark behavior - spending countless hours, observing them in the wild, learning how sharks live and interact with each other.
+These early expeditions were crucial in honing our knowledge about shark behavior.
+We spent countless hours observing sharks in the wild, learning how they live and interact.

-Feeding sharks during organized shark dives, allowed us to learn about shark behavior at an entirely different level.
-This helped us see the game within the game, learning new behaviors and social hierarchies that were previously unknown.
+Feeding sharks during organized dives allowed us to understand their behavior on a deeper level, uncovering new behaviors and social hierarchies that were previously unknown.

-But as the years went on, we expanded our expeditions to include diverse wildlife; including whales, crocodiles, bears and wild cats.
+As the years went on, we expanded our expeditions to include a diverse range of wildlife such as whales, crocodiles, bears, and wild cats.

 Sadly, the last issue of SDM was published in 2012.
-We recognized that social media was taking over the world, and a quarterly magazine just could not keep up with the speed of story telling on today's platforms.
+We recognized that social media was revolutionizing storytelling, and a quarterly magazine could not keep up with the fast pace of today's platforms.

-- Organizing Expeditions… connecting people with wildlife, and helping them on their photographic journeys.
+• Organizing Expeditions: Connecting people with wildlife and assisting them on their photographic journeys.

 __________________________________

-“Our mission is to help destroy the predator myth, because people will only protect what they love.”
+“Our mission is to help dispel the predator myth, because people will only protect what they love.”

 GIVING BACK